Mean dimension and AH-algebras with diagonal maps: Notation and preliminaries

-The following example is due to N. C. Phillips. \begin{example}[AH-model for dynamical systems] Let $X$ be a compact Hausdorff space, and let $\sigma$ be a homeomorphism on $X$.
+{The following example was informed to the author by N.~C.~Phillips in a private communication during an AIM workshop in 2009.
+This example is particularly important, and it serves as the main motivation for the work in this paper.
+This example is also a special case of the construction given by Blackadar and Kumjian in 1.1 of \cite{BlaKum-Simple}.} \begin{example}[AH-model for dynamical systems] Let $X$ be a compact Hausdorff space, and let $\sigma$ be a homeomorphism of $X$.
 The the AH-model of the system $(X, \sigma)$ is the following AH-algebra $A(X, \sigma)$ with diagonal map:

 with the connecting map induced by